Jelosus2/enkanetwork.js/README.md

 getNameByHash(1940919994) // Hu Tao name hash.
 ```

-You can get the images of characters, constellations, skills, weapons and namecards too.
+You can get the images of characters, constellations, skills, weapons, costumes and namecards too.

 ### I got the icon name, but where is the image?